quantummoose/quantummoose.github.io/about.md

 This summer I am instructor for an introduction to data analysis course for Psychology students; teaching how to perform and communicate basic statistical analysis.
 I've also taught research methods, major projects (a capstone course for psychology students), and lectured about Bayesian cognition.

-My other interests include game design, science communication and history, and social justice.
+My other passions include game design, science communication and history, and social justice.